Homer the Father: Plot

 Homer becomes obsessed with a 1980s family sitcom called Thicker Than Waters and starts acting like the show's father.
 Emulating this character's values, he refuses to give Bart a mini-bike he wants, because Bart would never learn to appreciate things if they come to him too easily.

 Bart then realizes that he could sell secrets about the Springfield Nuclear Power Plant to other countries.
 He agrees to sell them to China in exchange for a mini-bike.
 To gain access to the nuclear plant's computer system, Bart begins doing typical father-son activities with Homer, eventually leading to Homer bringing Bart to work.
 When Homer falls asleep, Bart goes around the plant downloading information onto a USB storage device.

 After Bart leaves the flashdrive with the downloaded data at the zoo and takes the bike, Homer reveals to him that he has bought him a mini-bike for being such a good child.
 Bart, feeling bad for betraying his country and his father, rushes back to the zoo in an attempt to recover the flashdrive.
 There, he meets the Chinese agents, who threaten to kill him if he does not cooperate.
 Homer steps in and offers himself in Bart's place, as he has a lifetime of nuclear experience.
 In China, he leads the construction of a nuclear power plant, which explodes right after the grand opening ceremony.
 Outside his hotel, he refuses to move out of the way of a taxi that would not take him to the airport for less than $20 in a reference to the photograph of a protester standing in front of a line of tanks during the 1989 Tiananmen Square protests.
 Back at the house, Bart tells Homer how much he appreciates him, and that they have "the best kind of bonding": sitting in front of the television while making no eye contact at all.
+A James Lipton-hosted cast retrospective on "Thicker Than Waters" reveals everyone on the show was screwed up and hated working together for that long.